Alexander McGillivray (politician): Judicial career

 McGillivray was appointed directly to the Supreme Court of Alberta Appellate Division in 1931 at the age of 47, becoming one of the youngest Supreme Court justices of Appeal in Canada.
 In 1938 McGillivray was appointed commissioner for the Royal Commission of Inquiry into the Alberta oil industry (known as the "McGillivray Report"), which was intended to attract investment and value for the province's oil industry.
 The report would recommend measures to preserve the Turner Valley oil field and provide the right for oil companies to appeal unfavorable regulatory rulings on energy development to the courts.

 The Toronto Mail hailed McGillivray as one of the most brilliant practicing barristers in Western Canada.
 He died of a heart attack, on December 12, 1940, in Edmonton, while still a member of the Court.

 Family

-McGillivray's son, William A. McGillivray, became the Chief Justice of Alberta, and his grandson, Douglas A. McGillivray, Q.C., was President of the Law Society of Alberta.
+McGillivray's son, William A. McGillivray, became the Chief Justice of Alberta, and his grandson, Douglas A. McGillivray, K.C., was President of the Law Society of Alberta.